Online Homeschool Programs

 Socialization activities for homeschooled children are often challenging as the parent must research and find socialization opportunities on their own.
 It should also be noted that homeschooled children may miss out on the opportunity to participate in clubs like yearbook and other group-driven activities.
 Additionally, the parent is responsible for creating a diploma and graduation ceremony and some choose to receive a GED as a record of high school equivalence.

-With the above information, you now understand the key differences between homeschooling and an education from a cyber charter school.
+With the above information, you now understand the key differences between homeschooling and an education from online homeschool programs.
 At the end of the day, it all comes down to providing your child with an education because they need to learn important skills in order to succeed.
 However, with all the above points, cyber charter school have numerous advantages and benefits that cannot be replicated through homeschooling.
 Set your child up for success today by enrolling them in 21st Century Cyber Charter School for the best online education in Pennsylvania.